BertaBescos/EmptyCities/README.md

 # EmptyCities

-Torch implementation for learning a mapping from input images that contain dynamic objects to output images which are static, for example:
+Torch implementation for learning a mapping from input images that contain dynamic objects in a city environment, such as vehicles and pedestrians, to output images which are static, for example:

 <img src="imgs/DynamicObjectsInvariantSpace.png" width="900px"/>